T

 neighborhood

-• Visit during the day to see the shops, or in the evening for the famous street food.
+• Visit during the day to see the shops, and return in the evening for the food scene.

 4. Evening